RodrigoCS/github-issues-page/README.md

 It uses React Router’s HashRouter in order for it to work on GitHub Pages.

 It uses `react-markdown`, `react-syntax-highlighter` and `remark-gfm`, for parsing the markdown from GitHub issues and comments.

+It also has a simple cache system, I added it with development porpuses only since unauthenticaded API calls to github where hitting the limit, decided to leave it there and added a `Clear Cache` button.